This guide shows how most 240 volt hot tubs and portable home spas are

 Hot Tub Wiring Diagrams

-Load Center is designed for 240V hot tubs, with specified loads up through
+Our MW Spa GFCI Load Center/Disconnect is designed for 240V hot tubs, 4 or 3 wire spa types, with specified loads up through

 4 wire configurations.
 Select the wiring configuration that your spa